Known4225/Logic-Gates/README.md

 # Logic-Gates
 A small program for building logic circuits

-Install: Download Logic Gates.html and run it in your browser of choice.
+Install: Download LogicGates.html and run it in your browser of choice.

 Usage: